lixinW/ship-hats-docs/architecture.md

 ![Architecture](./images/architecture.png)

+!> **Important:** The above diagram represents our vision.
+Please note that GSIB rules and policies apply as always that may lead to limited services available on GSIB.
+Before finalizing any changes to your environment based on the above diagram, please reach out to our team.

-?> The above architecture diagram represents our vision.
+?> **Note:** The above architecture diagram represents our vision.
 For information on our roadmap, refer to [Upcoming features](#upcoming-features).

 ## Access